zew/go-questionnaire/README.md

 * Package `systemtest` performs full circle roundtrip - filling out all available questionnaires and comparing the server JSON file with the entered data.
 Both, mobile and desktop version are tested.
+The `travis-ci` build logs contain the details.

 * Load testing script for 50 concurrent requests.